 So that's the good news.
 Now here's the not-so-good:

-Pressure removes the pleasure
+Pressure Removes the Pleasure

-Think about the last time you had a deadline for a creative project — maybe it was a due date from a client, or maybe it was Christmas morning.
+Think about the last time you had a deadline for a creative project — maybe it was a due date from a client, or perhaps it was Christmas morning.
 When you have a deadline looming, that creative glow immediately gets a little less ... glowy.

 That’s what a Harvard Business Review study on time and creativity found: When someone working on a creative project is put under time pressure, their overall sense of joy takes a dive.
 Yes, they still got the work done — and they may have even felt creative — but they enjoyed the process much less.